awsdocs/amazon-ecs-developer-guide/doc_source/deregister_container_instance.md

 When you are finished with an Amazon EC2 backed container instance, you should deregister it from your cluster\.
 Following deregistration, the container instance is no longer able to accept new tasks\.

 If you have tasks running on the container instance when you deregister it, these tasks remain running until you terminate the instance or the tasks stop through some other means\.
 However, these tasks are orphaned which means they are no longer monitored or accounted for by Amazon ECS\.
 If an orphaned task on your container instance is part of an Amazon ECS service, then the service scheduler starts another copy of that task, on a different container instance, if possible\.
-Any containers in orphaned service tasks that are registered with a Classic Load Balancer or an Application Load Balancer target group are deregistered\.
+Any containers in orphaned service tasks that are registered with an Application Load Balancer target group are deregistered\.
 They begin connection draining according to the settings on the load balancer or target group\.
 If an orphaned tasks is using the `awsvpc` network mode, their elastic network interfaces are deleted\.

 If you intend to use the container instance for some other purpose after deregistration, you should stop all of the tasks running on the container instance before deregistration\.
 This stops any orphaned tasks from consuming resources\.